CiscoTestAutomation/unicon.plugins/docs/changelog/undistributed.rst

 Features and Bug Fixes:
 ^^^^^^^^^^^^^^^^^^^^^^^

-- add plugin for Nokia TiMOS
+- add plugin for Nokia SR-OS